-The Chapter 13 trustee may be holding money that has not been distributed to creditors.
-This money is returned to the debtor after a Chapter 13 dismissal.
+A Chapter 13 trustee can hold any money that remains undistributed to creditors.
+This money returns to the debtor after a Chapter 13 dismissal.

-However, the Chapter 13 trustee must complete a detailed accounting and file the accounting with the court before any money is returned to the debtor.
-The court allows the Chapter 13 trustee to deduct administrative fees that may be due to the court or the trustee from the funds the trustee is holding before returning any funds to the debtor.
+However, the Chapter 13 trustee must file a detailed accounting with the court before returning any money to the debtor.
+The court allows the Chapter 13 trustee to first deduct any administrative fees before returning the funds.
 It could take several weeks or months to receive a Chapter 13 refund after dismissal.

-Furthermore, your bankruptcy attorney may have a claim against the funds for unpaid professional fees.
-In some cases, the refund could be subject to a wage garnishment order or IRS levy, because the bankruptcy automatic stay is no longer in effect after a dismissal.
-The automatic stay is what prevented creditors from taking actions to collect debts during the Chapter 13 case.
-The automatic stay ends when a case is dismissed or closed.
+Also, your bankruptcy attorney may make a claim on those funds for unpaid professional fees.
+In some cases, the refund could also be subject to a wage garnishment order or an IRS levy.
+This is because the bankruptcy automatic stay is no longer in effect after a dismissal.
+Without the stay, creditors can start taking actions to collect their debt again.

 What are Common Reasons for a Chapter 13 Dismissal?

 A Chapter 13 plan is typically a 60-month commitment.
 Some individuals may qualify for a 36-month bankruptcy plan.
 In either case, three to five years is a long time to be in bankruptcy.
 Many things can happen during that time.
-Some common reasons why Chapter 13 cases are dismissed include, but are not limited to:
+Some common reasons for Chapter 13 cases dismissals include:

 - Voluntary dismissal — A Chapter 13 case is a voluntary repayment plan.
-A debtor (the person who files for bankruptcy relief) can choose to quit Chapter 13 at any time during the case.
+A debtor (the person who files for bankruptcy relief) can quit Chapter 13 at any time.

-- Missed Chapter 13 payments — If you miss your Chapter 13 payments, your case is dismissed.
+- Missed Chapter 13 payments — If you miss your Chapter 13 payments, the courts will dismiss your case.
 However, most bankruptcy attorneys calculate Chapter 13 plans with a little bit of room that allows for a suspension of payments for three months in case of a hardship.
 The Chapter 13 trustee and the bankruptcy judge examine the reason for the request very carefully before granting a 3-month deferral of Chapter 13 payments.

 - Failing to attend hearings — If you do not attend your 341 First Meeting of Creditors hearing or any other Chapter 13 hearing, the court may dismiss the case.

-- Failure to complete bankruptcy courses — You are required to complete two bankruptcy courses as part of your bankruptcy case — the Credit Counseling Course and the Debtor Education Course.
+- Failure to complete bankruptcy courses — You must complete two bankruptcy courses as part of your bankruptcy case — the Credit Counseling Course and the Debtor Education Course.

 - Failing to file required tax returns — Debtors must file all required income tax returns or other tax returns as scheduled.